 Go outside.
 Walk around.
 Go to the park, arboretum or for a hike.
 AGAIN, THIS ISN’T FOR THE BABY’S WELL-BEING, IT’S FOR YOURS.
 Baby-wearing was a godsend.
 When I was especially sick of our baby I would carry her on my back and pretend she wasn’t there.
-(NO SHAME IN MY GAME.)
+(NO SHAME.)

 4) Calm the F down

 A therapist or counselor can teach you positive self-talk for your darkest, middle of the night moments when you aren’t sure you can do this.
 Affirmations are so powerful!

 (These are best used in combination.
 Ask your healthcare provider about any interactions with medical conditions or prescribed meds.)

 • Lemon Balm (tincture or tea) ~ used before bedtime.